Your search results

 Investors must identify replacement property within 45 days and complete the purchase within 180 days.

-Capital gains tax can significantly reduce profits from a real estate sale, but the U.S. tax system also provides several legal strategies to reduce or eliminate this burden.
+Capital gains tax can significantly affect profits from a real estate sale, but several legal strategies exist to reduce or defer these taxes.

 Homeowners can benefit from the primary residence exclusion, while investors often rely on tools such as 1031 exchanges, tax-loss harvesting, and long-term estate planning.